scale-x/scale-x_registry/README.md

+## TODO

+- authorization module
+- package removing (maybe deprecate)

 A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.